narrowlink/homepage/docs/intro.md

 Narrowlink must not be used for any illegal activities.
 We are committed to implementing transparency features to prevent any misuse or engagement in unlawful practices as much as possible.
 :::

-If you're interested in using Narrowlink, start by exploring the [architecture](/docs/architecture) to gain a better understanding of how Narrowlink works.
-Then, follow our [basic tutorial](/docs/category/basic-tutorial) to learn how to set up a basic Narrowlink network.
-Finally, you can proceed with our [extended tutorial](/docs/category/extended-tutorial) to explore advanced scenarios and use Narrowlink to its full potential.
+If you're interested in using Narrowlink follow our [basic tutorial](/docs/category/basic-tutorial) to learn how to set up a basic Narrowlink network.
+Then, you can proceed with our [extended tutorial](/docs/category/extended-tutorial) to explore advanced scenarios and use Narrowlink to its full potential.

+Happy networking with Narrowlink!

 **Footnotes:**